Gibtnix/MSIKLM/README.md

 # UNINSTALLATION

-MSIKLM also comes with an uninstallation script uninstall.sh which will remove the program file /usr/local/bin/msiklm as well as running ./autostart --disable, i.e. it disables the autostart and removes created wakeup scripts.
+MSIKLM also comes with an uninstallation script uninstall.sh which will remove the program file /usr/local/bin/msiklm as well as running ./autostart --disable, i.e. it disables the autostart.
 If you want to use it, simply run:

     ./uninstall.sh